• ‘A supremely gifted artist, of international stature’ – L’Arte (Milan)

 For Creffield, the act of painting or drawing (he held the two in like esteem) was not a means of imposing his vision of the world on canvas or paper, but of physically encountering it.
 It was an attempt to better comprehend how the shape of a spring lily, a naked body, the ribbed vault of a church, a poem or an aria or a liturgical sermon each, in its discrete way, shaped his experience of life.
 A celebratory encounter with the world, in all its abundance, that gives his work its distinctive edge in the post-war era.
 ‘An act,’ as he had it, ‘in which eye, mind, body and imagination are all one at the same time together.’

-For a full account of Creffield’s life and work, the major monograph on the artist written by Richard Cork and published by Lund Humphries in 2023 is available here.
+For a full account of Creffield’s life and work, the major monograph on the artist written by Richard Cork and published by Lund Humphries in 2022 is available here

 View selected exhibitions and public collections

-The estate of Dennis Creffield is represented by Waterhouse & Dodd, New York and London
+The estate of Dennis Creffield is represented by Portland Gallery, London